 Why Connecticut Is Great for Boaters

-Nestled along Long Island Sound, Connecticut offers easy access to both saltwater and freshwater boating.
-From scenic rivers to coastal harbors, it’s a haven for sailors, kayakers, and fishing enthusiasts.
+Connecticut’s position along Long Island Sound gives residents access to both saltwater and freshwater boating within a compact geography.
+The state’s rivers, coastal harbors, and Sound access make it a serious boating destination for sailors, kayakers, and fishing enthusiasts.

 Top Boating Areas

-The Connecticut River and the shoreline towns of Branford, Milford, and Old Saybrook are standout boating destinations, known for their scenic beauty and vibrant maritime culture.
-These locations offer full-service marinas, public launch sites, and easy access to both inland and coastal cruising, making them ideal for boaters of all experience levels.
+The Connecticut River and the shoreline towns of Branford, Milford, and Old Saybrook are the standout destinations.
+Full-service marinas, public launch sites, and access to both coastal and inland waters make these areas well-suited for boaters of all experience levels.

 Average Weather for Boating

-Boating season in Connecticut generally spans from May to October.
-Summers are warm with highs in the 70s and 80s, while spring and fall bring cooler but still pleasant conditions for boating.
+The season runs May through October.
+Summers are warm with highs in the 70s and 80s; spring and fall bring cooler but comfortable conditions on the water.

 55+ Communities With Nearby Boating Options